Carson-DeSotel/Carson-DeSotel.github.io/_projects/2020-01-16-project-the-worst-idea.md

 date: 2020-01-16
 ---

-# The Worst Idea: A Frankenstein-esque Horror of Programming Languages

 This is a program that interfaces through 3 (or 4, counting bash) programming languages to create a "more random" number.

 [link to repository here](https://github.com/Carson-DeSotel/the-worst-idea)